 Failure to report damaged elements may result in repair costs charged back to the homeowner.

 If a homeowner would like to make changes to the exclusive use common elements such as installing a deck or changing landscaping (adding/removing gardens, shrubs, trees etc.), they must request approval from the Board of Directors prior to making any changes.
 They will be asked to provide details of the requested changes so the Board can review the request properly.
 Depending on the requested change, they may be asked to provide the Property Management with an Article 98 that releases the Corporation from any costs of repair to your changes for the life of the house.
 This document must be included with the ownership documents and passed on to a new owner when the townhome is sold.

 In addition, there are some items such as windows and doors that are considered both Common Element and private property as they pass through outer and inner walls.
 The cost of repair or replacement is shared 50% each by the Corporation and the homeowner.
 It is the policy of our Corporation to repair first, and replace anything that is beyond repair with items that are equivalent in cost and appearance to the original installation.
-If a homeowner wishes to upgrade an exclusive use common element such as a front door, they must apply to the Board of Directors and, if approved, they will be responsible for any cost beyond the “equivalent to original” cost.
+If a homeowner wishes to upgrade an exclusive use common element such as a front door, they must "first" apply to the Board of Directors and, if approved, they will be responsible for any cost beyond the “equivalent to original” cost.